 With many rehab facilities across the UK offering cheap and fast addiction programmes, it can be easy to be misled in regards to the most appropriate treatment for your condition.

-Book a free addiction assessment today and have your situation looked at by an addiction psychiatrist.
+Book an addiction assessment today and have your situation looked at by an addiction psychiatrist.

 What is an addiction psychiatrist?

 Psychiatrists are doctors who specialise in the diagnosis and treatment of psychiatric disorders many of which have a sub-speciality in drug and alcohol addiction as well as behavioural disorders.

 Their object of study involves the human mind and behaviour and mental illnesses.

 Here at Castle Craig, one of our psychiatrists will look into your patient history and make notes on the early signs of when difficulties with substances began to appear.

 Essentially many people we deal with at Castle Craig suffer from dual diagnoses, which means a psychiatrist plays an integral part in providing an accurate diagnosis, which will identify the most suitable therapies for your condition, whether it be anxiety, stress, depression, trauma or grief.

 The main work of an addiction psychiatrist is to work with patients on a one-to-one basis and to determine the reasons for the development of their drug or alcohol addiction.